 • Now you are ready to swirl the toasted milk powder ice cream base, roasted marshmallow fluff, crumbled Biscoff cookies, and dark chocolate ganache into a final container to freeze.

-• Once layered and ready, place the ice cream into your freezer for at least 6 hours to harden.
+• Once layered and ready, place the no-churn s'mores ice cream into your freezer for at least 6 hours to harden.
 Scoop when frozen and enjoy.

 Notes